enisshelbaya/Idel-clicker-source-control/README.md

 # Idel-clicker-source-control
-This is the public version of my game respostiory with all api keys are out of date and don't work
+This is the public version of my game respostiory